BeachCity/mastodon/BC_CHANGELOG.md

 All changes to Beach City beyond the vanilla Mastodon code will be documented here.
 ## [1.7.2] - 2019-06-??

+### Added
+- You can now mark yourself as a bot without being treated as a source of potentially automated and unmonitored content

 ### Fixed
 - Local only toots do not appear in the federated timeline
 - CW field no longer vanishes in certain conditions when always CW option is on